open-policy-agent/opa/docs/book/kubernetes-admission-control.md

 ### 1. Start Kubernetes recommended Admisson Controllers enabled

-To implement admission control rules that validate Kubernetes resources during create, update, and delete operations, you must enable the [ValidatingAdmissionWebhook](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/#validatingadmissionwebhook) when the Kubernetes API server is started. the admission controller is included in the [recommended set of admission controllers to enable](https://kubernetes.io/docs/admin/admission-controllers/#is-there-a-recommended-set-of-admission-controllers-to-use)
+To implement admission control rules that validate Kubernetes resources during create, update, and delete operations, you must enable the [ValidatingAdmissionWebhook](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/#validatingadmissionwebhook) when the Kubernetes API server is started.
+The ValidatingAdmissionWebhook admission controller is included in the [recommended set of admission controllers to enable](https://kubernetes.io/docs/admin/admission-controllers/#is-there-a-recommended-set-of-admission-controllers-to-use)

 Start minikube: